KrishnaChaitanyaVaddepally/KrishnaChaitanyaVaddepally/README.md

-# Hello, I'm [Krishna] 👋
+# Hello, I'm Krishna 👋

 I'm a passionate Data Scientist with a keen interest in solving complex problems through data-driven approaches.
 Welcome to my GitHub profile!

 ## 🚀 About Me

-- 🎓 Master's in Aerospace Engineering, Indian Institute of Technolgy,Kanpur'
+- 🎓 Master's in Aerospace Engineering, Indian Institute of Technolgy, Kanpur'
 - 💼 Currently working as a Data Scientist at Turno